Camera-Based HRV Prediction for Remote Learning Environments: Algorithm

 \section{Algorithm}

-We designed a very small one-dimensional convolution-based model.
-To our knowledge, no one has attempted to use a 1D CNN for rPPG in the past; furthermore, most convolutional models\citep{rtrppg, talos, physnet, efficientphys, deepphys, mttscan, rhythmnet, synrhythm, compression, cvd} use a 3D CNN or 2D CNN.
-Training a 1D CNN is not easy because it only models the time dimension and ignores all spatial information, making it particularly sensitive to temporal offsets.
-Since many physiological signals in the main public datasets are not strictly synchronized with frames, training this model is quite challenging.
-This is also the case when the dataset is strictly synchronized but is smaller in scale.
-However, this model is eventually fully trained through the PhysBench framework and RLAP dataset.
+HRV tasks require accurate peak estimation, a time-sensitive endeavor.
+Considering the need to capture as many frequency characteristics as possible, the model architecture is designed to be specialized for time-series tasks and should incorporate a large time window.
+In contrast to most general spatio-temporal modeling approaches such as Differential 2D Convolution (DIFF 2D CNN)\citep{deepphys}, \citep{efficientphys}, \citep{mttscan}, 3D Convolution (3D CNN)\citep{rtrppg}, \citep{physnet}, \citep{compression}, and Spatio-temporal Maps (STMap \& MSTMap)\citep{synrhythm}, \citep{rhythmnet}, \citep{cvd}, our method focuses predominantly on temporal features.
+This includes utilizing one-dimensional convolution (1D CNN) along the time dimension and ensuring strict alignment between BVP labels and video during the training phase.

-Handcrafted algorithms \citep{ICA, ICA1, chrom, pos, samc} are based on separate reflection components.
+Handcrafted algorithms \citep{ICA}, \citep{ICA1}, \citep{chrom}, \citep{pos}, \citep{samc} are based on separate reflection components.
 Shafer \citep{shafer} assumes that the BVP signal in the RGB image comes through a linear combination of different frequency rays, while skin-reflected light contains a specular reflection component and a diffuse reflection component.
 In postprocessing, stationary signals and noise are filtered, while periodic signals generated by fluctuations in hemoglobin concentration are passed.
 Therefore, our algorithm is divided into two parts.
 The first part combines the RGB channels and frame numbers of the original video ($450 \times 8 \times8 \times3$) and merges the width and height to obtain a $1350 \times 64$ RGB sequence.
 A convolution kernel with a size of 3 and a stride of 3 is used to mix the RGB sequence, resulting in a coarse signal of $450\times 64$.
 The second part involves using multiple convolution filters with activation functions to perform nonlinear filtering on the coarse signal, thereby obtaining the BVP signals.
+These two components can be viewed as an encoder-decoder, a structure previously utilized in machine translation tasks for the Seq2Seq network\citep{seq2seq}.
+From our perspective, the rPPG task shares similarities with machine translation, where the rPPG algorithm "translates" videos into BVP signals, hence it is termed Seq-rPPG.